pzelnip/www.codependentcodr.com/content/vscode_split_terminals.md

 },
 ```

 Whenever possible I use [pytest](https://pytest.org/) for running my unit tests.
-Normally this is
+Typically this is
 run from the command line as something like `pytest <name of directory containing tests>`.
 The
 problem though is that pytest gets installed to a virtual environment, so how do I give the full
 path to the virtual env without making the task machine specific?
 The answer is I run it as a